xinzhan/core-services.en/help/id-service/reference/reference-analytics/reference-analytics-migration-decisions.md

 | -------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | Multiple Analytics Javascript files or other data collection methods | You should configure a visitor ID service grace period so that you can roll out the visitor ID service to each JavaScript file and other data collection libraries.
 See ID Service Grace Period. |
 | A single Analytics JavaScript file                                   | You can update your single JavaScript file to use the visitor ID service without a grace period.                                                                                                 |

-## Are you using unsupported data collection methods?
+## Are you using unsupported data collection methods

 You might need to update the way you track links or migrate away from Sliverlight.